 Functions that process a file on the basis of file descriptors are referred to as "elementary".
 This is in contrast to the standard I/O functions, all of which operate on the basis of file pointers.
-In addition, the elementary functions allow SAM files to be processed only as text files, whereas with the standard functions they can also be processed as binary files.
+In addition, the elementary functions allow SAM files to be processed as binary files only if O_RECORD is specified.
+Otherwise SAM files can also be processed as text files.